 But it wasn’t only the hotel owner; all the people we met in the city were very kind and helpful.
 I will always remember Leh as the city with cold, winter idyllic landscapes, and warm and loving people.
 Even despite the difficult political situation, which obviously had harsh consequences on their everyday life, these people didn’t let that change their approach to tourists for the worse.

-I know nowadays Kashmir is portrayed in the media as a dangerous place and as a place that is inhabited by terrorists.
+I know nowadays the best of Kashmir is often not mentioned in the media as the region is often portrayed as a dangerous place and as a place that is inhabited by terrorists.
 But, after spending 2 weeks climbing the mountains, visiting the villages and living and talking to the people of Kashmir I couldn’t agree with that statement at all.
 These people have felt the taste of war on their skin.
 They know how it feels like to fear for your life and property every day.
 They know how it’s like when your town is under constant crossfire from both sides.
 And they don’t want that again.
 In Kashmir, I didn’t see terrorists.
 I only saw people that want to have their normal lives back.

-And I felt the need to say this, as a traveler that visited Kashmir.
+And I felt the need to say this, as a traveler who visited the region and has seen the worst and best of Kashmir.
 This is one of the reasons why the internet needs more travel writers.
 The media and the journalist can only take a look at a place from the outside.
 But it is the traveler that has the power to smell the air, to take a look inside the houses, and most importantly the power to bring out a story.
 A story filled with compassion and life.

 The best of Kashmir: Making history

-The road from Leh to Nubra Valley was another majestic masterpiece of nature.
+The road from Leh to Nubra Valley was another majestic masterpiece of nature and a journey that has to be mentioned when talking about the “best of Kashmir”.
 This road is covered in snow throughout the entire year.
 My headache kept worse as the height kept increasing.
 Because of the robbery incident, we were left with not enough money to buy oxygen tanks.
 So we decided to pass the warnings and the recommendations and to go proceed without the tanks.

 I felt like coming down was even harder than climbing up.
 The lack of oxygen started affecting me and I almost fainted a few times.
 When we reached our vehicle, I was happy to be alive.
 We got into the car and proceeded to Nubra Valley.
 After two days in the mountains, we finally met.
 She finally started unveiling in front of my eyes and she indeed was worthy of her nickname “The Grand Canyon of India”.